barryclark/jekyll-now/_posts/2017-12-12-Multilayer-Perceptron-on-MNIST.md

         This is the most tricky one.
 People spend quite a lot more time on LR than the other two.
 LR has a huge impact on the training process and the performance of the model.
 A too large LR would overshoot the optimal point and a too small one would cause optimizer to be stuck in a local minima.

     [Chapter 8 of Deep Learning book by Ian Goodfellow and Yoshua Bengio and Aaron Courville](http://www.deeplearningbook.org/contents/optimization.html) has an in-depth discussion on this topic.

-#### Task done:
-1. Reproduce the results shown in [On large-batch training for deep learning (Keskar et al,2017)](https://arxiv.org/abs/1609.04836) on MNIST MLP
-2. Compare the results of small and large batch size.

 #### Notes of the day:
 1. Keskar's paper ([On large-batch training for deep learning (Keskar et al,2017)](https://arxiv.org/abs/1609.04836)) gives a very detailed explanation to my question "How does mini batch size affect the performance of generalization".
 They provided numerical analytics and proof to the well known observation that large batch size leads to a loss in generalization performance.
 In simple words, the reason according to Keskar's team, is that large batch size optimizer tends to converge to "sharp minimizers of the training function".
 Unlike small batch methods, large batches typically are not able to escape the basin of sharp minimizers due to the lack of noisiness in the training batches.